LeetLLM

 4. Selection: It keeps up to the configured number of metric-accepted traces as demonstrations in the compiled candidate.

 If successful traces exist, BootstrapFewShot can place accepted traces into a candidate program's demonstrations.
-Compare the compiled result with the uncompiled program; bootstrapping is not itself a quality guarantee.
+Compare the compiled result with the uncompiled program; bootstrapping isn't itself a quality guarantee.
 This runnable snippet prepares the optimizer without making an LM request.
 The commented compile call is the boundary that requires a configured LM:

 configure-bootstrapfewshot-without-lm-calls.py

-1import dspy 2 3def resolution_accuracy(example, prediction, trace=None): 4 return float(example.resolution == prediction.resolution) 5 6trainset = [ 7 dspy.Example( 8 ticket_text="My package was supposed to arrive yesterday but tracking hasn't updated.", 9 resolution="Per the late-delivery policy, you qualify for a $5 credit.", 10 policy_context="Late Delivery Policy: orders delayed >24h qualify for a $5 credit.", 11 ).with_inputs("ticket_text", "policy_context"), 12] 13 14optimizer = dspy.BootstrapFewShot( 15 metric=resolution_accuracy, 16 max_bootstrapped_demos=4, 17 max_labeled_demos=16, 18) 19 20# After dspy.configure(lm=...), compilation makes LM calls: 21# compiled = optimizer.compile(SupportPipeline(), trainset=trainset) 22print("train_examples:", len(trainset)) 23print("max_bootstrapped_demos:", optimizer.max_bootstrapped_demos) 24print("max_labeled_demos:", optimizer.max_labeled_demos)
+1import dspy 2 3def resolution_accuracy(example, prediction, trace=None): 4 return float(example.resolution == prediction.resolution) 5 6trainset = [ 7 dspy.Example( 8 ticket_text="The payment tests failed after the deploy candidate.", 9 resolution="Per the deploy policy, block the release until rollback owner approval.", 10 policy_context="Deploy Policy: failing payment tests block release until rollback owner approval.", 11 ).with_inputs("ticket_text", "policy_context"), 12] 13 14optimizer = dspy.BootstrapFewShot( 15 metric=resolution_accuracy, 16 max_bootstrapped_demos=4, 17 max_labeled_demos=16, 18) 19 20# After dspy.configure(lm=...), compilation makes LM calls: 21# compiled = optimizer.compile(PolicyPipeline(), trainset=trainset) 22print("train_examples:", len(trainset)) 23print("max_bootstrapped_demos:", optimizer.max_bootstrapped_demos) 24print("max_labeled_demos:", optimizer.max_labeled_demos)

 Output